 So to recap, skin needs water and oil to stay hydrated and healthy.
 Humectants attract water into the skin.
 Emollients and occlusive agents, often plant oils, seal in that water and protect the skin like your natural sebum does.

-So how to face balms, facial oils, creams and lotions compare?
+How do face balms, facial oils, creams and lotions compare?
+Let's dissect.

 Similar in composition, both creams and lotions are made up of water, an emulsifier, a preservative, and at least one occlusive, emollient and/or humectant ingredient.
-Creams tend to have a higher quantity of the occlusive and emollient ingredients while lotions tend to have more water and are therefore thinner.
+Creams tend to have a higher quantity of the occlusive and emollient ingredients while lotions tend to have more water, making them thinner.

 Ingredients: Avena Sativa Kernel Flour (Oat), Benzyl Alcohol, Cetyl Alcohol, Distearyldimonium Chloride, Glycerin, Isopropyl Palmitate, Petrolatum, Sodium Chloride, Water, Dimethicone